outrigdev/outrig/aidocs/system.md

 - When working with Jotai atoms that need to be updated, define them as `PrimitiveAtom<Type>` rather than just `atom<Type>`.
 - The frontend is organized into components for different views (LogViewer, AppRunList, etc.) that use the AppModel to access shared state.
 - The app uses a tab-based navigation system where the selected tab determines which component is displayed.
 - To handle keyboard events, use keymodel.ts.
-Regsiter global keys in registerGlobalKeys() and hook them up to the appropriate handlers.
+Register global keys in registerGlobalKeys() and hook them up to the appropriate handlers.

 ### Data Flow

-- The SDK only communicates with the Server.
-It does so through packets sent through the controller (via SendPacket).
-- The server collects and processes data.
-Each connected SDK client creates an AppRunPeer (the peer of each individual application "run").
-Go is more efficient at holding and scanning data than JavaScript so we prefer to do storage and processing on the server (e.g. log search).
-- The Web frontend is a React application.
-After loading it primarily communicates to the server via a websocket connection.
-But instead of exchanging raw packets we make RPC calls using our custom RPC library.
-- Normally the web frontend and server will be running on the same host (localhost) so the communication is very fast, and latency is near zero.

-* **Go Application**: Monitored application that sends logs, goroutine information, and app info to the Outrig server.
+- **Go Application**: Monitored application that sends logs, goroutine information, and app info to the Outrig server through packets sent via the controller (SendPacket).
-* **Outrig Server**: Collects and processes data from the monitored application, stores it in appropriate data structures (CirBuf, SyncMap), and makes it available via RPC.
+- **Outrig Server**: Collects and processes data from the monitored application, stores it in appropriate data structures (CirBuf, SyncMap), and makes it available via RPC.
+Each connected SDK client creates an AppRunPeer.
+Go is more efficient at holding and scanning data than JavaScript so we prefer to do storage and processing on the server.
-* **Web Frontend**: Retrieves data from the server via RPC calls, manages state with Jotai, and renders the UI components.
+- **Web Frontend**: React application that communicates with the server via WebSocket using RPC calls (not raw packets).
+Retrieves data from the server, manages state with Jotai, and renders the UI components.
+- Normally the web frontend and server run on the same host (localhost) so communication is very fast with near-zero latency.

 ### Notes